 Back to top

-The nasal spray may cause temporary irritation to the lining of the nose.
-You should avoid using nasal decongestants for 30 minutes before and after using the nasal spray.
+The nasal spray may cause temporary irritation to the lining of your nose.

 Bone thinning (osteoporosis)